Use Case 1

 Testing Inverter Failure Handling

 In addition, some failure situations can even not be done in a realistic test setup and lead to wrong results.
-These faults may range from cable breaks and short circuits to rotor sensor and e-motor faults.
+These failures may range from cable breaks and short circuits to rotor sensor and e-motor faults.

-With the AVL Inverter TS, all kind of fault tests – that might occur in a real vehicle where the inverter needs to react properly – can be performed.
+With the AVL Inverter TS, all kind of failure tests – that might occur in a real vehicle where the inverter needs to react properly – can be performed.
 The Failure Emulation Cabinet (FEC) offers a simple, safe and reproducible emulation of fault scenarios in the high-voltage circuit.
-Based on the diagnosis of the inverter response, an ideal vehicle behavior in these fault situations can be realized.
+Based on the diagnosis of the inverter response, an ideal vehicle behavior in these situations can be realized.